The blind spot isn't AI. It's how AI agents operate in third-party ecosystems while your compliance team is still updating the vendor spreadsheet.

 Others require documented evidence that recommendations comply with inventory and potency regulations.
 Agents running on point-of-sale systems are making these recommendations in real time, and no one's documenting the logic.

-Healthcare: Clinical decision support agents from vendors are being deployed in EHR systems.
+Healthcare: Clinical decision support agents from vendors are being deployed in electronic health record systems.
 These agents learn from your patient population.

 Financial services: Wire fraud detection agents owned by fintech vendors operate on your customer data.
 These agents improve by learning from your firm's transactions.
 If they start over-blocking legitimate transactions, your customer experience suffers.